Vanilagy/webm-muxer/README.md

 The WebCodecs API provides low-level access to media codecs, but provides no way of actually packaging (multiplexing) the encoded media into a playable file.
-This project implements a WebM/Matroska multiplexer in pure TypeScript, which is high-quality, fast and tiny, and supports both video and audio as well as live-streaming.
+This project implements a WebM/Matroska multiplexer in pure TypeScript, which is high-quality, fast and tiny, and supports video, audio and subtitles as well as live-streaming.

 [Demo: Muxing into a file](https://vanilagy.github.io/webm-muxer/demo/)